How to get started in Bushcraft?

 Learn to start a fire without matches or a lighter

 Matches can get wet and spoil, and the flint from a lighter can ping off or not work properly in the rain, so how do you make a fire if you don’t have these two conventional items?
-Fortunately for the skilled bushcrafter there are a number of ways to start a fire, with some being much more advanced than others like the fire plow or bow drill.
-To start off the only thing you’ll need is a flint and fire steel, the most popular and reliable of all fire starting tools, though it does take some practice to get right.
+Fortunately for the skilled bush crafter, there are many ways to start a fire, with some being much more advanced than others like the fire plow or bow drill.
+To start off the only thing you’ll need is a flint and fire steel, the most popular and reliable of all fire-starting tools, though it does take some practice to get right.
 If you want to buy a flint and fire steel then don’t spend more than £10 on one, they are all made of the same material and last just as long as each other so don’t be tricked by brand names.

 Go fishing